Building payment workflows

 One-off

-You can develop workflows that allow customers to enter, save, and retrieve their payment information while making one-off purchases.
+One-off workflows allow customers to enter, save, and retrieve their payment information while making one-time purchases.

-In this flow, customers supply their credit card information during a one-off transaction, but don't save it to their account.
+In this one-off flow, customers supply their payment information but don't save it to their account.

 Yes